grumets/nimmbus/GUF_integration/README.md

   * _code_: A unique identifier of the resource in your system.
   * _codespace_: A "codespace" where the "code" is considered unique.
 A codespace should be a global identifier (e.g. a URI).
 If you do not use the concept of "codespace" or "namespace", we recommend that you use the URL of your web service as the "codespace".
   * _lang_: The language used in the HTML page.
 You can select among "cat", "spa" or "eng" for Catalan, Spanish or English respectively.
+  * _access_token_type_: In case the portal including the widget is using one of the supported Single-Sign-On (SSO) systems, it can be described here to allow the desired credentials to be used, thus avoiding the log-in step.
+Supported systems are: "NextGEOSS", "LandSense", "Google" or "NiMMbus" (being the latter the default value).

 For example, a call to this function could be: